wassname/isokl_steering_calibration/README.md

 ## The problem

-Activation steering has a knob.
-You pick a steering direction, multiply it by a coefficient, and add the result into one residual stream.
-Small
+Activation steering is dose dependent.
+You pick a steering direction, multiply it by a coefficient (which control the dose), and add the result into one residual stream.
+With a small
 coefficient: nothing happens.
-Large coefficient: the model breaks.
+With a large coefficient: the model breaks.
-Somewhere in between is what you want.
+Somewhere in between is what we want.

 Most papers either pick one coefficient per method, or sweep coefficients without normalising across methods.
 So when they say "method A is better